wholefoo/ai-kdp-author/replit.md

 - **Audio Normalization Status**: Currently DISABLED temporarily for stability.
 To re-enable: uncomment calls in `generateOpenAIAudio()` and `generateVoicePreview()` methods.
 Has 5-second timeout and graceful fallback to original audio on any failure.

+- **44.1 kHz Audio Resampling for KDP Compliance**: All audiobook chapter audio is now automatically resampled to 44.1 kHz sample rate after generation, as required by Amazon KDP audiobook specifications.
+Uses FFmpeg with 10-second timeout and graceful fallback to original audio on failure.
+Applied via `resampleTo44100Hz()` method in audiobookService.ts.

 - **Partial Download Fix**: Partial audiobook download feature now working.
 Users can download completed chapters at any time during generation with status tracking (failed, partial_completed, generating).

 ## Recent Deployment Fixes (October 2025)